Licoorz87/virus_in_society/README.md

 • About Terms of Use:

-You can change, edit, include, remove, improve, or do anything, so hard to give the proper credits for https://github.com/licooorz87.
+You can change, edit, include, remove, improve, or do anything, only give the proper credits for https://github.com/licooorz87.